S77VEN31/mobile-pass-infrastructure/README.md

 - Certificates are stored in the `certificates/` directory (gitignored)
 - Certificates are mounted as read-only volumes into containers
 - Certificate paths are configurable via environment variables
-- The deployment script checks for required certificates and warns if missing

 ### Service Updates

 To update a service without affecting others:

 1. Make code changes in the respective service repository
-2. Use `./deploy.sh update <service-name>` to rebuild and restart only that service
+2. Run `docker-compose up -d --build --no-deps <service-name>` to rebuild and restart only that service
 3. The `--no-deps` flag ensures dependencies are not rebuilt

 ### Network and Volume Prerequisites